marksteele/blog/content/blog/serverless-blog-howto.md

 ### Create an OAuth2 client id/secret in Github

 Head on over to Github settings -> developer settings and create an OAuth2 app.
-The callback URL is the URL we just created.
+The callback URL is the URL we just created (the one with /oauth/callback).

 Take note of the OAuth2 client id and secret.
 We'll need those in a second.